Prophecy (film): Plot

 That night, the Nelson family, who have set up a camp in the woods, are killed by Katahdin, which appears as a large bear with one of its sides containing horribly mutated skin.
 Isely and Sheriff Bartholomew Pilgrim believe Hawks and the Opies are responsible and try to arrest them.
 However, Hawks escapes.
-Verne, Maggie, and Ramona take a helicopter to the campsite to investigate the killings.
+Verne, Maggie and Ramona take a helicopter to the campsite to investigate the killings.
 Verne and Ramona find huge scratch marks on the trees, while Maggie finds two mutated bear cubs, one dead and one alive, trapped in a salmon poacher's net.
 Forced to spend the night in the woods due to inclement weather, they nurse the cub back to health inside one of Hector's tepees.
 A distressed Maggie explains to Verne about her pregnancy and that she has eaten contaminated fish.
 Isely and Sheriff Pilgrim arrive and, upon seeing the mutant cub, accept that Hawks and his men are innocent of any crime.
 Katahdin arrives and attacks the camp in search of her cub.
-Pilgrim is killed, but the others escape through tunnels beneath Hector's home.
+Pilgrim is killed but the others escape through tunnels beneath Hector's home.

-The next day, Isely tries to reach a nearby radio tower to call for help, but is killed by Katahdin.
-Later that night, she attacks the truck in which the others are driving away then decapitates Huntoon while he is strapped to a stretcher.
-The survivors swim across a lake towards a log cabin as Hector M'Rai gets mauled on the shore while confronting Katahdin.
+The next day, Isely tries to reach a nearby radio tower to call for help but is killed by Katahdin.
+Later that night, she attacks the truck in which the others are driving away then decapitates helicopter pilot Huntoon while he is strapped to a stretcher.
+The survivors swim across a lake towards a log cabin as Hector gets mauled on the shore while confronting Katahdin.
 Verne drowns the cub when it attacks Maggie.
 Katahdin crosses the lake.
-She kills John Hawks and knocks over the cabin; which injures Ramona and knocks Maggie unconscious.
+She kills Hawks and knocks over the cabin, which injures Ramona and knocks Maggie unconscious.
 Verne stabs and shoots Katahdin repeatedly, forcing her into the lake where she drowns.
 The next day, Verne and Maggie are seen being flown away from the forest, unaware that another mutated bear (the cubs' father) is still active within the forest.